- Born: 1952-09-14

 - Click Apple-2 Forever for more details

-DEC (Digital Equipment Corporation) training at their schools in:
+- I received DEC (Digital Equipment Corporation) training in places like:

 - Kanata, Ontario (100 Herzberg Road; just west of Ottawa)